 Which product is better for the skin?

-In general, a soap with chemical ingredients (mass-produced factory soap with sulfates, phthalates, parabens and synthetic dyes) can dry out and damage the skin more.
-This is also true of chemical shower gel, by the way.
+Generally speaking, a soap with chemical ingredients (mass-produced factory soap with sulfates, phthalates, parabens, and synthetic dyes) can dry out and damage the skin more.
+This also applies to chemical Shower Gel.

-A quality natural soap, which is what we are talking about in this battle, can do a fine job of moisturizing and nourishing the skin in addition to cleansing it.
-These are often soaps that contain natural ingredients such as olive oil, coconut oil, hemp seed oil, aloe vera, cocoa butter or clay components.
+A high-quality Natural Soap, which we are discussing in this battle, can cleanse the skin while also hydrating and nourishing it.
+Often these are Soaps containing natural ingredients such as olive oil, coconut oil, hemp seed oil, aloe vera, cocoa butter, or clay components.

-A good shower gel provided with the right ingredients also nourishes, moisturizes and protects the skin excellently.
-Often these quality shower gels contain a blend of natural oils, essential fatty acids, bamboo extracts, minerals & vitamins.
-So a good showergel is not inferior to soap in that respect.
+A good Shower Gel with the right components also nourishes, hydrates, and protects the skin excellently.
+These high-quality Shower Gels often contain a mix of natural oils, essential fatty acids, bamboo extracts, minerals & vitamins.
+So a good shower gel does not fall short compared to soap.

 Current score = 1 – 1